Divided government: Semi-presidential systems

-In systems with a strong president and prime minister, such as in France, divided government is known as cohabitation.
+In semi-presidential systems, such as France, the executive powers is divided between a chief executive (who is typically also the head of state) who is independently elected by the population and a cabinet of government ministers which is dependent on legislative confidence.
+A situation of divided government under semi-presidentialism is known as cohabitation, based on French practice.
 In cohabitation, executive power is divided between a president of one party and a cabinet of government ministers of another.
-Cohabitation occurs because of the duality of the executive: an independently elected president and a prime minister who must be acceptable both to this president and to the legislature.
+Cohabitation occurs because of the duality of the executive: an independently elected chief executive and a head of government who must be acceptable both to this chief executive and to the legislature.